Adam Kowalski

-Adam Kowalski (born 16 September 1994) is a Polish volleyball player, a member of Poland men's national volleyball team B and Germany club Berlin Recycling Volleys.
+Adam Kowalski (born 16 September 1994) is a Polish professional volleyball player who plays as a libero for Skra Bełchatów.

 Career

 National team

-On April 2, 2015, was appointed to the Polish national team by head coach Stephane Antiga.
+On 2 April 2015, he was appointed to the Polish national team by head coach Stephane Antiga.
 After the training camp in Spała he went to team B of Polish national team led by Andrzej Kowal.
-He took part in 1st edition of 2015 European Games.
+He took part in the 1st edition of the European Games in 2015.